Nova Scotia: Tourism

 Nova Scotia's tourism industry showcases Nova Scotia's culture, scenery and coastline.
 Nova Scotia has many museums reflecting its history and culture, including the Glooscap Heritage Centre, Grand-Pré National Historic Site, Hector Heritage Quay and the Black Cultural Centre for Nova Scotia.
 Other museums tell the story of its working history, such as the Cape Breton Miners Museum and the Maritime Museum of the Atlantic.

 Peggys Point Lighthouse in Peggys Cove is a tourist attraction in the province.

-The province has 87 National Historic Sites of Canada, including the Habitation at Port-Royal, the Fortress of Louisbourg, Grand-Pré and Citadel Hill (Fort George) in Halifax.
+The province has 91 National Historic Sites of Canada, including the Habitation at Port-Royal, the Fortress of Louisbourg, Grand-Pré and Citadel Hill (Fort George) in Halifax.
 Fort Anne located in the historic town of Annapolis Royal, dates from 1629 and is Canada's first National Historic Site.
 One of the top destinations, as measured by visitor numbers, is Peggys Cove, receiving more than 600,000 tourists every year.
 Lunenburg, another popular cultural destination, is a port town on the South Shore that was declared a United Nations Educational, Scientific and Cultural Organisation (UNESCO) World Heritage Site.

 Ecotourism plays an important role in Nova Scotia's tourism industry, with the province being home to two national parks of Canada, Kejimkujik National Park and Cape Breton Highlands National Park, as well as one national park reserve: Sable Island National Park Reserve.
 Nova Scotia also hosts many other protected areas at the municipal, provincial, and federal levels that are popular destinations for visitors.

+Renewable Energy

+In 2021, Nova Scotia legislature passed the Environmental Goals and Climate Change Reduction Act, which contains 28 goals to transition to more clean energy production.
+As of January 2026, Nova Scotia Energy Department stated that they are on track to reach their goal of 80% renewable energy production by 2030.
+According to Nova Scotia Power, a private utility company, much of the increase in renewable energy has been from wind energy with around 300 commercial wind turbines as of 2026.